Apple hits $3 trillion in market capitalization as world's most valuable firm - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Washington, Jan 4: Shares of iPhone phone maker and consumer tech giant Apple hit record highs on Monday, crossing $3 trillion in market capitalization to become the world’s most valuable company, trading data showed.

 Apple’s stock hit a lifetime high of $182.87 to exceed the $3 trillion valuation, data tabulated from New York’s Nasdaq platform for Big Tech stocks showed.
-(Agencies)
+(UNI)

 Apple hits $3 trillion in market capitalization as world’s most valuable firm